-Students who have been practising regularly for a period of time are much stronger and more vibrant.
+Students who have been practising regularly for some time are much stronger and more vibrant.
 You can see it in their complexion.
 They look bright, vital and spirited.
-The Chinese call this jing shen.
+The Chinese call this Jing Shen.
 Students who are practising the Wu Dao Gong internal martial arts are encouraged to work much harder than Tai Chi students.
-They really start to exhibit all the above qualities.
+They start to exhibit all the above qualities.
 The Wu Dao Gong system shares many of the Tai Chi principles.
 However, it goes deeper in some areas and builds stamina and strength faster.
-Those students who follow the qigong courses Fontane teaches also develop the qualities of jing shen in their state of well being.
+Those students who follow the qigong courses Fontane teaches also develop the qualities of Jing Shen in their state of well being.

 When you touch hands with a master of the internal arts, you may not be able to keep your balance.
-From the outside, it looks as if he is not doing nothing.
+From the outside, it looks as if he is doing nothing.
 However, each part of his body can move.
 It is this unified force that is so hard to detect and yet almost impossible to stop.
 To the onlooker, it appears to be magic or prearranged.
-However, to those who know, it is a sign of high level internal skill.
-In Chinese, it is called nei gong (internal work).
+However, to those who know, it is a sign of high-level internal skill.
+In Chinese, it is called neigong (internal work).